ucdavis-bioinformatics-training/2017-August-Variant-Analysis-Workshop/wednesday/variant_calling.md

 The way that we are running freebayes uses, as input, a text file containing a list of BAMs to analyze (the "-L" option).
 You will need to create this text file before you can run the script:

-    ls *.all.bam > bamlist.txt
+    ls *.all.rmdup.bam > bamlist.txt

 Check the file and make sure it looks right:

     cat bamlist.txt

+There should be five files.
 Now, run the script using sbatch:

     sbatch fb.sh bamlist.txt

 ---

-**3\.** Now, let's run delly.
+**4\.** Now, let's run delly.
 We are going to use delly to find large deletions in our data.

     module load delly
     delly --help

 Now, run delly giving it a reference and all of our bam files:

-    delly -o delly.chr18.all.vcf -g ../ref/chr18.fa *.all.bam
+    delly -o delly.chr18.all.vcf -g ../ref/chr18.fa *.all.rmdup.bam

 This should take about 5 minutes to run.

 ---

-**4\.** Take a look at the output:
+**5\.** Take a look at the output:

     less delly.chr18.all.vcf